DDNeu/flaudit/README.md

 `host`,`port`,`tls`,`tls.verify` are relevant for default elasticsearch installation. `Suppress_Type_Name` must be set to `on` for current elasticsearch version.

 ## launch flauditd
-you can use the provided wrapper script `flauditd`
+you can use the provided wrapper script `/opt/ddn/flaudit/flauditd`

 ```
-flauditd cl3-audit exafs-MDT0000
+/opt/ddn/flaudit/flauditd cl3-audit exafs-MDT0000
 ```

-For Linux systems using systemd, you can edit the service unit file provided and copy to `/etc/sysconfig/flauditd`
+For Linux systems using systemd, you can edit the provided service unit file `/opt/ddn/flaudit/flauditd.service` and then copy it to `/etc/sysconfig/`

 ```
 $ cp /opt/ddn/flaudit/flauditd.service /etc/systemd/system/flauditd.service